 The Benefits of Personalised Advice

-A solicitor provides personalized advice tailored to your specific circumstances, ensuring that your will accurately reflects your wishes.
-They can offer guidance on a range of issues, from how to appoint guardians for minor children to how to handle potential family disputes.
+A solicitor or specialist estate planner provides personalised advice tailored to your specific circumstances, ensuring that your will accurately reflects your wishes and takes advantage of every available relief and exemption.
+They can offer guidance on a range of issues, from appointing guardians for minor children to structuring will trusts that protect assets for future generations while providing for a surviving spouse.

 Legal Requirements for a Valid Will in the UK

-In the UK, the law sets out clear criteria for a will to be considered valid, which is essential for ensuring your inheritance document is effective.
-When preparing a last will, it’s vital to understand these legal requirements to avoid any potential disputes or challenges to your wishes after you’re gone.
+In England and Wales, the law sets out clear criteria for a will to be considered valid.
+When preparing a last will, it’s vital to understand these legal requirements, because a will that fails to meet them can be declared invalid — meaning your estate would be distributed under the intestacy rules instead.

 Age and Mental Capacity